LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 Optional inputs for the ARKLS linear solver interface
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-As discussed in Section :numref:`Mathematics.Linear.Setup`, ARKODE strives to reuse matrix and preconditioner data for as many solves as possible to amortize the high costs of matrix construction and factorization.
+As discussed in :numref:`ARKODE.Mathematics.Linear.Setup`, ARKODE strives to reuse matrix and preconditioner data for as many solves as possible to amortize the high costs of matrix construction and factorization.
 To that end, ARKStep provides user-callable